seifLahmer/RFID/README.md

+The goal of this project is to detect RFID card agents in real time.

-#I developed a project that utilizes an ESP8266 microcontroller and RFID modules to read RFID tags.
-The data collected from the tags is transmitted via the MQTT protocol for further processing and analysis using a Python-based ETL pipeline.
+To achieve this, I developed a solution leveraging the ESP8266 microcontroller and RFID modules to read RFID tags.
+The collected data is transmitted seamlessly via the MQTT protocol for efficient and reliable communication.

+For further processing and analysis, the data is ingested into a Python-based ETL pipeline, where it undergoes extraction, transformation, and loading to enable actionable insights and real-time decision-making.